 We know that Bárdi attacked the Turks at Rednek Castle and beat them in a three-day-long battle near Nagyolasz and Szávaszentdemeter.
 Bárdi lost 700 Serbian and Hungarians while the Turks lost thousands (perhaps 7,000) and their boats on the Száva River.

-The victory was received in Buda with great joy, it was considered as a miracle: perhaps it was why the Hungarian soldiers thought before the Battle of Mohács (1526) that they could scatter a lot bigger Ottoman force, beating them unit by unit before they could be properly deployed…
+The victory was received in Buda with great joy, it was considered a miracle: perhaps it was why the Hungarian soldiers thought before the Battle of Mohács (1526) that they could scatter a lot bigger Ottoman force, beating them unit by the unit before they could be properly deployed…

 In a nutshell, Bárdi used to ambush and defeated the Turks while crossing the river, unit by unit.
 It was the same that Tomori wanted to carry out later at Mohács in 1526 but he had the wrong information and didn’t know that the entire Ottoman army had already crossed the river: it became a fatal mistake.

 Source: Szerecz Miklós